LuxLang/lux/documentation/book/the_lux_programming_language/chapter_11.md

-# Chapter 11: Syntax Macros
+# Chapter 11: Syntax macros

 _Where science turns into magic once more._